shadreza/Postrify/README.md

 -   adding the register controller in the auth folder
 -   adding the register view in the auth folder as well
 -   adding the register route and assigning the class and function

+#### 8. adding the register route

+-   in the routes we are giving the name of the register route
+-   we are adding the route in the nav part